jam1e9/Digital-History-Notebook/README.md

 A screenshot of your repository's commit history on GitHub.
 To find this, navigate to your repository, click the "commits" link near the top right, and take a screenshot of the page.
 Be sure to answer the questions above as well.

+Timeline: Rise of The Internet
+  1969, ARPANET created, initially used for government use only to communicate 1969-1982, growth of users on ARPANET is slow because it's very private 1983, ARPANEt given to private sector, civillans gain access 1988, first major cyberattack called morris worm, we've learned alot from this and onward 1992, World Wide Web, Internet meets regular consumers 1992-1995, general shift towards more graphical interfaces 1995-2009, large scale growth, many popular websites released during this time.